thaliaarchi/regexp-museum/greps/decus.md

 Syntactic optimizations that are possible with this dialect:

+- Combine ranges in char classes, while keeping input order: Combine ranges with any later chars and ranges that adjoin it.
+Explode any ranges that match less than 4 chars, to save compiled and source space.
-- Remove duplicate chars from char classes.
+- Remove duplicate chars from char classes when included in prior ranges.
+- Join ranges in char classes when they are at least 3
 - Replace equivalent ad hoc char classes with named char classes.
 - Replace SO in char classes with `␎-␎`.
 - Unescape superfluous escapes.